Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 The FBX Exporter package includes the following features:

-* [FBX Exporter](#ExportFBX): Export geometry, animation, Lights, and Cameras as FBX files so you can transfer game data to any 3D modeling software.
+* [FBX Exporter](#ExportFBX): Export geometry, animation, lights, and cameras as FBX files so you can transfer game data to any 3D modeling software.
 Record gameplay and export it to make cinematics.
 Start grey-boxing with [ProBuilder](https://unity3d.com/unity/features/worldbuilding/probuilder), then export to FBX to replace with final assets.

 * [Linked Prefab](#LinkedPrefab): Link a Prefab to a new or existing FBX file.
 When you later change the FBX file, Unity automatically updates the Prefab to integrate changes to the transforms and hierarchy (in addition to Meshes and Materials).
 This helps you avoid rebuilding your Prefabs from scratch.